SD-WAN topology

 Diagram:Example Convergence Time with OSPF.
 Source INE.

-SD-WAN tutorial and SD WAN requirements: Flexible topologies
+2: SD-WAN requirements: Flexible topologies

 For example, using DPI, we can have Voice over IP traffic go over MPLS.
 Here, the SD-WAN will look at real-time protocol and session initiation protocol.
 We can also have less critical applications that can go to the Internet.
 MPLS can be used only for a specific app.